 - Muscle memory (aka coordination) so you can move all 4 limbs into different directions with different speed and different intensity without making your brain form a knot

 - Timing so you can perform those movements at the right moment

 And you might already see it: neither building muscle memory nor timing requires a drum set.
 Your brain and your arms don’t care if they hit 2 real cymbals when moving or not.
 If you repeat the movement enough times, your brain will store the movement either way.

-And you can proove this to yourself.
-Try it out for a week and notice if you’re thinking less about the partiular movements you’ve made.
+And you can prove this to yourself.
+Try drumming without drums for a week and notice if you’re thinking less about the particular movements you’ve made.
 I bet you will!

 5 Ways To Practice Drumming Without Drums